Enterprise SaaS Architecture on AWS | Video

 Creating New Tenants

 This requires a lot of DevOps expertise to orchestrate new tenants in your enterprise saas architecture.
-For the next steps, you will need CodePipeline, Amazon Code Build, and Amazon CloudFormation to create new tenants, and usually, it starts with some scripting using those DevOps tools or tenant deployment tools.
+You will need CodePipeline, Amazon Code Build, and Amazon CloudFormation to create new tenants for the next steps.
+Usually, it starts with scripting using DevOps or tenant deployment tools.

-3. Get a new namespace, namespace three, with the pertinent routes to the microservices.
+• Get a new namespace, namespace three, with the pertinent routes to the microservices.
 The microservices need to be updated from the ECR.
-There will be a new tenant and new microservices, and you’ll also need to update the EKS cluster.
+There will be a new tenant and microservices; you’ll also need to update the EKS cluster.

 Tenant Isolation and Resource Allocation

-After setting up the application layer, you will need to provision an RDS environment for tenant-specific namespaces.
-For instance, in the case of tenant three, you can deploy Amazon RDS with either MySQL or Postgres, ensuring that each tenant has its own isolated database.
+After setting up the application layer, you must provision an RDS environment for tenant-specific namespaces.
+For instance, in the case of tenant three, you can deploy Amazon RDS with either MySQL or Postgres, ensuring that each tenant has its isolated database.

 Additionally, don’t forget to configure the appropriate domain for the new tenant.
-This might involve adding a new SSL certificate, and for streamlining this process, you can leverage Python scripting.
+This might involve adding a new SSL certificate, and you can leverage Python scripting to streamline this process.

 Alternatively, you could automate these tasks by using a RESTful API.
-Tools like Amazon API Gateway, Lambda, and languages such as Python or Node.js can help manage tenant-specific resources efficiently.
+Tools like Amazon API Gateway, Lambda, and languages like Python or Node.js can help manage tenant-specific resources efficiently.

 Best Practices for Enterprise SaaS Architecture on AWS